Exact critical exponents for vector operators in the 3d Ising model and conformal invariance: One-loop calculation of the scaling dimension

+In this section, we describe the calculation of the scaling dimension of the dominant vector operator at one loop.
+Using as a microscopic action the sum of $S$ and $S_V$ given respectively in Eqs.~(\ref{eq_action_micro}) and (\ref{eq_actionV}), we get a 4-point vertex of the form:

+where $p_4=-p_1-p_2-p_3$ is fixed by momentum conservation.
+We then compute the divergent part of the 1PI 4-point vertex, at 1 loop.
+Our aim here is to compute the scaling dimension of the vector operator by a stability analysis around the Wilson-Fisher fixed point, characterized by $a_\Lambda^\mu=0$.
+It is therefore sufficient to keep the terms linear in $a_\Lambda^\mu$.
+The calculation proceeds as usual.
+We introduce counterterms for $u$ and $a$ and derive from these the beta functions for the associated renormalized operators.
+We get:

+Replacing the running coupling constant by its fixed-point value in Eq.{(\ref{betaa})}, we find that the 1-loop correction to $\beta_{a_\mu}$ exactly compensates the dimensional contribution $-\epsilon$.
+This shows that, at 1-loop, the scaling dimension of the vector operator is not renormalized and takes value $3+\mathcal O(\epsilon^2)$.

-The authors acknowledge Bertrand Delamotte for useful discussions and careful reading of a previous version of this article.
-This work received support from Grant No. 412 FQ 293 of the CSIC (UdelaR) commission and Programa de Desarrollo de las Ciencias B\'asicas (PEDECIBA), Uruguay.
+The authors acknowledge Bertrand Delamotte, Nicolas Dupuis, Tim Morris and Kay Wiese for useful discussions.
+This work received support from Grant No. 412 FQ 293 of the CSIC (UdelaR) commission and Programa de Desarrollo de las Ciencias B\'asicas (PEDECIBA), Uruguay and ECOS sud U17E01.